 Once reaching India, the British and American commanders began to assess just what had happened and to plan how to not only defend India, but to retake Burma.
 For the Allies, the China, Burma, India Theater (CBI) was the most remote and lowest priority.
 The focus from the begonninwas on defeating NAZI Germany and even in the campaign against the Japapanese the CBI was of low priority.
 Even so, the far greater resorces of the Allies meant that more resources were available to the Allied forces than to the Japanese who were hard pressed to move men and equipment forward to the front.
 The major British interest was taking bavk their colony.
 The Americans who attached an importantce to the Chinese Nationalists with the British did not share were intent on reopning the Burma Road to Chunking China.
 The British planed a series of drives into Burma using mostly Indian units.
 They believed as a result of their experience in Burma that their own units needed training in jungle fighting.
 The 14th Indian Division attacked along the southern coast (January 1943), but failed to disloge heavily entrenced Japanese troops at Akyab. .
 Stilwell's CAI was among the most effective in the Nationalist Army.
 While Chaing's poorly led and supplied Army in China itself declined to attack the Japanese, the CAI was both well led and well supplied.
 They proved themselves a competent force.
 It was composed of units left in Burma after the Japanese cut the Burma Road.
 Stillwell was an irascable, but effective commander.
 He spoke Chinese and earned the resprct of his Chinese soldiers.
 Stilwell trained the CAI along American lines.
 Officers were expected to train as well as men and he emphasized discipline.
 He also ma\de sure that commanders did not engage in corupt practices.
 Thus the men were well equipped and fed.
-The offucers as well as the men were Chinese, unlike the British Indian Army.
+The officers as well as the men were Chinese, unlike the British Indian Army.
 Given the effectiveness of the units, conflict developed betweem Chaing and Stillwell.
-Field Marshal Sir Archibald Wavell decided tht the British troops needed to learn to fight with the Japanese in the jungel.
-Ge gave an eccentric British officer, Orde Wingate, the opportunity to carry out a jungle warfare campaign behind Japanese lines in Burma, The force became known as the Chindits, these were the name of the stone tigers that guarded temples in Burma.
+Field Marshal Sir Archibald Wavell decided that the British troops needed to learn to fight with the Japanese in the jungel.
+Wavell gave an eccentric British officer, Orde Wingate, the opportunity to carry out a jungle warfare campaign behind Japanese lines in Burma, The force became known as the Chindits, these were the name of the stone tigers that guarded temples in Burma.
 The Chindits adopted classic guerrilla tactics.
 They attacked Japanese forces where they were unprepared and did not expect an attack.
 Along with the British were the Gurkhas, experts at hand to hand combat.
 The Chindits used deep-penetration tactics.
 They operated in small groups and were supplied by air.
 The Americans formed a comparable force.
 The Chindit operations seemed to have convinced the Japanese that remaining static in Burma made it vulnerable .
 They decided on an offensive which aimed to attack Imphal, a strategic position where the British were building up their supplies for the planned drive into Burma.
-The fighting around Imphal was some of the most vicious of the War, Although cut off, the British refused to surrender, In the end the attacking Japanese force was decimimated, in part because they attacked without supplies, planning to seize what they need from the British.
+The fighting around Imphal was some of the most vicious of the War.
+Although cut off, the British refused to surrender (March-July 1944).
+In the end the attacking Japanese force was decimimated, in part because they attacked without supplies, planning to seize what they need from the British.
 This was followed by the Allied invasion of Burma.
 The American/Chinese Army in the north.
 This enabled the Americansto build the Ledo Road which reached the nothern part of the Burma Road and reopened an overland supply deliveries to China.
 The British Indian Army attacked in the south and after hard fighting reached Mandalay.
 Rangoon soon fell.

 Chaing had dispatched Nationalist forces to help the British defend Burma.
 They were commanded by newly arrived American General 'Viniger' Joe Stilwell.
 Some of these forces joined the desperte British retreat to India.
 It became mission of Stillwell and his largely Chinese force to re-open the Burma Road and until that was acomplished to supply the Nationlists as much as possible through an air-lift from India over the towering Himalayas -- The Hump.
 It was a daunting task for the aircraft available at the time (C-46s and C-47s).
 The American effort to renter Burma began with jungle operations of Merrill's Marauders after British General Orde Wingate had organized Chindit Brigades.
 The men involved in the CBI Theater fought in some of the most difficult terraine and environmental conutions of the War.
 And they were for the most part the lowest priority of the Allied war effort.
 Stillwell was able to train and supply his Chinese division, tuning thm into some of the most effective units in the Nationalist Army.
 Despite the terrible conditions, the Bitish who were less convinced of the importanbce of China, were determined to take back Burma.
 The Americans were primarily determined to reopen the Burma Road to keep China in the War.
 China was also seen as providing bases for the planned air assault on the Japanese Home Islands.
 The British and Americans faced monsoon rains, mud, leeches, and heat as well as tropical conditions.
 [Webster] The British with Anerican support defeated a Japanese attempt to capture Assam.
 This allowed the American-Chinese force to recapture northern Burma.
 This allowed construction of a new road to link up with the old Burma Road--the Ledo Road.
 While Rangoodn was still in Japanese hads, the Ledo Road provided a link between the Burma Road and the Indian rail network.
 The Ledo Rod This was one of the most challenging construction projects of the War.
 The Ledo Road eventually ran from Ledo Assam, through Myitkyina and connected to the Burma Road at Wandingzhen, Yunnan, China.
 The first trucks reached the Chinese frontier over this road (January 28, 1945).
 Although supplies began flowing into China, the quantities were still limited, largely because of the distances from the ports in India to the Nationalists in Yunnan.
 It required a enormous quantity of fuel to move supplies such distances by truck.
 Only a seaport could provide the means to adequantly supply the Nationalists.
 This was not achieved, however, until after the Japanese surrender (August 1945).